 John Knappenberger was born about 1824 in Tuscarawas County, Ohio and died about 1866 probably in Ohio.
 John got married in Seneca County, Ohio to Temperance ADAMS in 1855 and then moved to Noble County, Indiana along with his brother, Wilson, in the late 1850s.
 In 1860, John and Temperance ended their marriage by divorce in Noble County, Ohio.
 John returned to Seneca County, Ohio in 1860 and enlisted in the Union Army in Sandusky County, Ohio on 12 June 1861 and served three years as private in the 25th Ohio Infantry/Company E. He lost his health and died soon after the close of the Civil War.
 It seems that John and Temperance had no children.

-Rebecca was born about 1825 in Tuscarawas County, Ohio and died sometime after 1880 most likely in Stark County, Ohio.
+Rebecca was born 1825 in Tuscarawas County, Ohio and died 1894 in Stark County, Ohio.
 Rebecca most likely is a child from William's first marriage.
 Rebecca married John McMILLEN about 1845 in Ohio.
-John was born about 1818 in Ohio and he died sometime after 1880 most likely in Stark County, Ohio.
+John was born 1817 in Ohio and he died1893 in Stark County, Ohio.
 In the 1880 census for Tuscarawas Township, Stark County, Ohio, this family was listed with Rebecca age 55 and John age 61.
 While her brothers moved onto Indiana, Rebecca stayed in Stark County, Ohio.
 The couple and family are buried in Massillon City Cemetery, Stark County, Ohio.
 This couple had four children.

 2. Dewitt "Howard" McMillen, MD was born October 1848 in Stark County, Ohio and died in 1901 in Wayne County, Ohio.
 He married Alma Jerusha BRADEN, daughter of John Braden and Eliza Brown.
 Alma was born 12 September 1854 in Mt.
 Eaton, Ohio and died 27 April 1942 in Wooster, Wayne County, Ohio.
 They are buried in Massillon City Cemetery.
 They had one son.

 a.
-Clyde Braden McMillen who was born 28 January 1878 in Ohio and died sometime after 1930.
+Clyde Braden McMillen who was born 28 January 1878 in Ohio and died in 1943.
 Clyde married Minnie [last name unknown though her parents were from northern Ireland] about 1903.
 Minnie was born about 1877 in Indiana.
 They had a daughter named Virginia A. McMillen (15 April 1907 in Illinois - July 1977 in Cook County, Illinois).

 CHILDREN OF WILLIAM KNAPPENBERGER AND NANCY BALES